-Since a fluent generator represents a total function from time to value and a fluent stream only represents a set of samples a fluent generator created from a fluent stream must be able to estimate the value at any time-point whether or not a sample exists at that time-point.
-Since this estimation can be made in many different ways, depending on how the samples are interpreted, it is possible to create many different fluent generators from a single fluent stream.
-From each of these fluent generators we can generate many different fluent streams by sampling the fluent generator at different timepoints.
+Since a fluent generator represents a total function from time to value and the sample trace only represents a set of samples the fluent generator must be able to estimate the value at any time-point whether or not a sample exist at that time-point.
+Since this estimation can be made in many different ways, depending on how the samples are interpreted, it is possible to create many different fluent generators from a single sample trace.
+And, from each of these fluent generators we can generate many different sample traces by sampling the fluent generator at different time-points.
 How these transformations are done are described by declarative policies.
-The fluent generator policy specifies a transformation from a fluent stream to a fluent generator, and the fluent stream policy specifies a transformation from a fluent generator to a fluent stream.
-A fluent generator policy may be viewed as the context in which the observations in a fluent stream are interpreted.
+The fluent policy specifies a transformation from a sample trace to a fluent generator, and the fluent stream policy specifies a transformation from a fluent generator to a sample trace.
+A policy may be viewed as the context in which the observations in a sample trace are interpreted.
 The resulting fluent approximation is the meaning of the feature in that context.
+An overview of how approximated fluents can be created from an existing sample trace approximation is shown in Figure 4.

-We are primarily interested in distributed systems where the sources of data often determine its properties such as quality and latency.
+We are primarily interested in distributed systems where the sources of data often determine its quality and latency.
 These and other characteristics such as access and update constraints must be taken into account when generating and using fluent approximations associated with specific data sources.
 Locations are introduced as a means of indexing into data sources which generate fluent approximations associated with specific features.
-A feature may be associated with several fluent approximations located in different places in the architecture, but each fluent approximation must be hosted by exactly one location.
+A feature may be associated with several fluent approximations located in different places in the architecture.
 By representing these different places with locations we make it possible to model and reason about them.
+Different locations might give the approximated fluents hosted different properties by only allowing certain types of access to them.
+For instance, position of an autonomous agent may be accessed directly from a dense stream from a virtual sensor or from a discrete stream in a database.
+This is useful when processing data since various functionalities have different requirements on type, quality, density of data, etc. Control modes have much different requirements on feature data than inferencing mechanisms do.